-8.11.1.10.
-Visit 9 - 12-Month Follow-up Visit: (350 to 378 Days After Visit 4)
+8.11.1.14.
+Visit 9 - 12-Month Follow-up Visit: (350 to 378 Days After Visit 4): Only for Those Participants Who Originally Received BNT162b1 or BNT162b2 or Placebo Recipients Who Decline BNT162b2

 - Collect a blood sample (approximately 20 mL) for immunogenicity testing. - Record details of any of the prohibited medications specified in Section 6.5.1 received by the participant if required for his or her clinical care. - Ask the participant to contact the site staff or investigator (this could be via the COVID-19 illness e-diary) immediately if he or she experiences any respiratory symptoms as detailed in Section 8.13. - Schedule an appointment for the participant to return for the next study visit. - Complete the source documents. - The investigator or an authorized designee completes the CRFs. - Record any AEs that occur within the 48 hours after the blood draw as described in Section 8.3.